How does custom furniture work?

 Assembling the bench

 While some teams were still busy finishing their joinery, some of us started preparing the elements that would connect the tables to the benches.
 Circular posts with a circular tenon would support the benches like legs.
 Rectangular posts with a tenon would sit between bench and table acting as spacers and connecting elements.
-We laid out the mortises on all 3 benches and 3 tables together so they would be aligned.
-The mortise for the circular posts was drilled with a large forstner bit and then the material in between was chiseled out by hand.
-For the rectangular posts, the mortises were cut entirely by hand.

 A last couple of finishing touches like a drip nose to help rainwater to drip off better were added.
 We also finished the surfaces of table and bench with the kanna to ensure a nice smooth surface that was pleasant to touch and splinter free.